 - Choose the spherical variation

-Clicking the button alongside the dropdown button, this is the post transform button, just click it once to activate it.
+Click the button next to the drop down, the post transform button, just click it once to activate it.

 - Setting a negative value.